The media mix becomes more confusing

 The good news: There are more and more opportunities for applicants and companies to find each other.
 The bad news: The media mix is getting bigger and more confusing - and recruiters are increasingly needing help to keep track.

 This is because companies are getting more and more applicants in this way, but they also receive more and more unskilled applications, which they first have to sift through and sort out.
 Therefore, it is important to address the right applicants as accurately as possible through the right channels.

 A few laughs with a serious background in advance: The study also has some odd outcomes and trends to offer, such as men and women, home office or training.

 - The topic of further education, which is often a necessary evil in German companies, is increasingly becoming an employer branding topic - and perhaps even more important.

 - Employees are particularly dissatisfied with the lack of career opportunities in companies and the poor information transfer in companies.
 Smoothies and table skaters, on the other hand, are only interested in the edge.

-- Men see it as an advancement, if they get more budget responsibility, for women, the home office is more important - that gives a deep look ...
+- Men see it as advancement if they get more budget responsibility, for women the home office is more important - that shows deeply ...

 - It's a myth that GenY's salary is not as important as Home Office: A good salary is the foundation, and factors like home office come on top.